Clinician Scientist Fellowship

 Guidelines on how to complete an application are available to download (PDF, 442KB).
 Your host organisation must approve the final submission.

-Applications are considered for this scheme once a year.
+Applications are considered for this scheme once a year, with an application deadline in November/December and interviews during the following May.

 Clinician Scientist Fellows who are currently funded by Cancer Research UK may be eligible to apply for renewal for up to a further four years.
 Current fellows who are interested in renewing their funding should contact the office before beginning an application to determine which is the most appropriate fellowship for you.
 Your previous post-doctoral experience will be taken into consideration, and you may be advised to apply for the Senior Cancer Research Fellowship.